daniel-weisse/irreducible_polynom/README.md

 ----

-This module makes heavy use of pyGF2 (https://github.com/popcornell/pyGF2) and needs NumPy to run.
+This module makes heavy use of pyGF2 (https://github.com/popcornell/pyGF2) and needs NumPy and SymPy to run.

 Tested with Python 3.6.9 and NumPy 1.16.6